markerikson/react-redux-links/react-component-patterns.md

 - **Ownership and Children in React**
   http://ctheu.com/2015/02/10/ownership-and-children-in-reactjs/
-  Discusses the difference between "parent" and "owner" relationships, and what the "children" prop can look like.
+  Discusses the difference between "parent" and "owner" relationships, and what the `children` prop can look like.

 - **ReactCasts #3: React's Children API**
   https://www.youtube.com/watch?v=DJ53-G8EbxE
-  A screencast demonstrating how the "children" prop to compose components together
+  A screencast demonstrating how the `children` prop to compose components together

 - **React.Children and the React Top-Level API**
   http://callahan.io/blog/2016/09/16/react-dot-children-and-the-react-top-level-api/